 Accomodation and Food & Drink remain our biggest expense, making up 28% and 31% respectively of our total spend so far, which hasn’t changed much since our last update.
 Our transport costs have jumped a little to 26.5% (up by 3.5%), largely due to flights.

 Anything else we’d change?
-In hindsight we probably should have checked flight prices before accepting the house sit in Barbados and we probably won’t ever make the mistake of accidently flying business class again.
+In hindsight we probably should have checked flight prices before accepting the house sit in Barbados.
+Also, we probably won’t ever make the mistake of accidently flying business class again.
 We’re slowly coming round to the idea that maybe our three night minimum should actually be four nights.
 It allows us to unwind once we arrive in a new place and not feel like we’re always packing/unpacking or rushing from place to place.

 It’s pretty amazing to realise that travelling the world is actually costing us less than it would had we been living in Sydney.
-For example, our accomodation so far has worked out at $418AUD per week, which is almost 45% less than our apartment in Sydney, and we don’t have to worry about bills for electricity, gas or the internet!
+For example, our accomodation so far has worked out at $418AUD per week.
+Which is almost 45% less than our apartment in Sydney, and we don’t have to worry about bills for electricity, gas or the internet!

 While our food bills and transport costs are perhaps a little higher than they would have been in Sydney (due to flying and eating out more), it’s not by much.
 Overall it’s definitely been cheaper to travel the world than live in Sydney, and we’ve been lucky enough to see and experience so many amazing things.